web-arts-unimelb/uom_events_api/README.md

  * allHosts()
  * currentHosts()

+You can set the event methods to return a full set of info via a global flag:

+ * displayFull()

 It is possible to override the functions used to retrieve and parse the data.
 This allows you to use functions internal to your app and possibly do some error checking etc.

  * setCallback($callback, $options = FALSE)
  * setParser($parser, $options = NULL)